 The various disk-scheduling algorithms area.
 First Come First Served Schedulingb.
 Shortest Seek Time First Schedulingc.
 SCAN Schedulingd.
 C-SCAN Schedulingf.
 LOOK scheduling

 18.What is low-level formatting?

 Before a disk can store data, it must be divided into sectors that the disk controller can read and write.
 This process is called low-level formatting or physical formatting.
 Lowlevel formatting fills the disk with a special data structure for each sector.
 The data structure for a sector consists of a header,a data area, and a trailer.

 19.What is the use of boot block?

 For a computer to start running when powered up or rebooted it needs to have an initial program to run.
 This bootstrap program tends to be simple.
 It finds the operating system on the disk loads that kernel into memory and jumps to an initial address to begin the operating system execution.
 The full bootstrap program is stored in a partition called the boot blocks, at fixed location on the disk.
-A disk that has boot partition is called boot disk
+A disk that has boot partition is called boot diskor system disk.

 20.What is sector sparing?